rgeyer/arbiter/docs/source/userguide.rst

 Processor
 ---------

-The core of Arbiter is the :py:class:`~arbiter.Process` class, a multi-processing orchestrator that collects inputs, performs data manipulation, feeds outputs, and sends notifications.
+The core of arbiter is the :py:class:`~arbiter.Process` class, a multi-processing orchestrator that collects inputs, performs data manipulation, feeds outputs, and sends notifications.
 The processor itself is agnostic to the actual connections, data, and data translations.
 All aspects of data handling are the responsibility